Off the Couch with Ethan: History

 White was born in Adelaide, South Australia and resides in the town of Gawler, 40 kilometres north of Adelaide.
 He has been interested in filmmaking since his childhood, and frequently camping his family at locations in South Australia, where he made family holiday videos.

 In November 2017, at the age of 15, White contacted Channel 44 Adelaide, a community television station that broadcasts to the Greater Adelaide region.
 He proposed an idea for a travel-themed television program that encourages young people to get outdoors with their families, and secured a program slot with the title "Off the Couch with Ethan."
 In April 2018, filming for the first episode took place in the Southern Flinders Ranges in South Australia.
 The episode was broadcast on Saturday 23 June 2018 on Channel 44 Adelaide.

 New episodes of the program continue to be broadcast on Channel 44 Adelaide, as well as C31 Melbourne & Geelong, which began broadcasting the program in early 2019.

-A second season of the program was announced in November 2021, and commenced broadcasting in August 2022.